Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

 There is no seasonal variation.
 Fournier’s gangrene is not native to any region globally, although the most extensive clinical series originates in Africa.

 The typical patient with Fournier gangrene is an older man in his sixth or seventh decade of life with comorbid diseases.
 The male-female ratio is approximately 10: 1.

 The lower incidence in women may reflect better drainage of the perineal region through vaginal secretions.

 Men who have sex with men may be at increased risk, especially for infections caused by community-associated methicillin-resistant Staphylococcus aureus (MRSA).

 The majority of reported cases occur in patients aged 30-60 years.
-A review of the literature found only 56 pediatric cases, with 66% of those in babies under 3 months.
+A literature review found only 56 pediatric cases, with 66% of those in babies under three months.

-Large cutaneous defects of scrotum, perineum, penis and abdominal wall may require reconstructive procedures; however, the prognosis for patients after the reconstruction of Fournier’s gangrene is usually good.
+Significant cutaneous defects of the scrotum, perineum, penis and abdominal wall may require reconstructive procedures; however, the prognosis for patients after the reconstruction of Fournier’s gangrene is usually good.